ivanhofer/typesafe-i18n/packages/adapter-node/README.md

 ### L

 An object of type [i18n](https://github.com/ivanhofer/typesafe-i18n#i18n) you can use inside your code.\
-This is also the default object of that file.
+This is also the default export of that file.

 ---